 It's important to keep the Server running for the remainder of the tutorial, as the Server has to be running for remote.it to properly host it.

-1. Open up the remote.it Desktop App that you downloaded earlier and sign in with your account.
+1. Launch the remote.it desktop app and sign in with your account.

-5. Click the + icon to add a Service.
+4. Click the Plus icon to add a Service.

 Share the Server

-3. Enter the emails of the people you want to play with.
-Make sure that the email you enter is the one that the person used to create their remote.it account.
+4. At the top, enter the email addresses of all the people you want to play with.
+These emails must be the one that they used to sign up for their remote.it account.

 As the host, you don't need to connect to remote.it to access the Server.
 When adding the Server in Minecraft, simply set the Server Address to 127.0.0.1 and the Port to 19132.
 You will be able to connect to your Server as long as it is running.